guardian/support-reminders/README.md

 The sign-up data is then persisted to Postgres.

 ### next-reminders
-A lambda for generating the snapshot of next reminders per user.
+A lambda for generating the snapshot of reminders for the current month.
 Runs on a daily schedule.

-It populates the `next-reminders` table, which is then exported to an S3 bucket in the ophan account.
+It produces a `next_reminders.csv`, which is exported to an S3 bucket in the ophan account.
 From there it is sent to a BigQuery table which is used for ingestion into Braze.